Boazius/TAU-Graphics-Ex1-SeamCarving/README.md

 <img src="imagesOutput\cameltime_resized.png" alt="alt_text" style="width:50%" />

+Note that the camels were not resized at all! only the background sky and desert was shrunk.

 #### _in order to enlarge the image using this technique, we would simply duplicate these lines instead_